pozasl/cross-compile-container/README.md

  ## Extending the container

-As a base container you should extend it by creating your own container with your project dependencies installed.
+As a base container, you should extend it by creating your own container with your project's dependencies installed.
 Those dependencies should be installed in the chrooted ARM environment.

-Here's an example to install wiringpi :
+Here's a sample Dockerfile to install wiringpi with boost, libwebsocket, libjsoncpp and libssl:
 ```docker
 FROM ubuntu-arm64-toolchain
 # There's needed file structure when installing dependecies with apt for boost like passwd